 Are you ready to try something new?
 How about pole dancing – Auckland makes this fitness sport fun and easy to try.
-Recently, we met Amy, a fascinating woman also known as The Pole Comedian.
+Recently, we met with a fascinating woman known as The Pole Comedian.
 Today, she shares with us the secrets of her sport, her journey, and her long list of impressive accolades.

 We have also included information for getting started with Auckland pole dancing classes.